recaptime-dev/newsletter/drafts/regular-issues/2021-002-ajhalili2006/sources_list.md

 ## Marked as Spoiler

-- https://rtapp.tk/story7-theme-discussion (probably an GitLab issue)
+- https://rtapp.tk/story7-theme-discussion (probably an GitLab issue, also available at https://kutt.it/story7-theme-discussion)
 - Add content here